Don't miss our holiday offer - up to 50% OFF!

 What warranty comes with Steelbody products?

-2-year manufacturer’s warranty covering defects in materials and workmanship.
-Warranty claims are handled through Impex Fitness customer support.
+2-year warranty on materials and workmanship.
+Contact Impex Fitness customer support for claims.

 Ready to Build Your Body of Steel?